Introduction

 - In-place Reversal: It swaps elements starting from

-and keeps moving toward the center until start
+start and end and keeps moving toward the center until start is less than end.

 3. Main Function: